mapbox/geojson-tidy/README.md

 The timestamp array for the trackpoints need to be stored stored in `features[].properties.coordTimes[]`.
 Both [Unix time](https://en.wikipedia.org/wiki/Unix_time) or Strings in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) are accepted.

 ###output
-The default output is a geojson `FeatureCollection` with the timestamps stored as
+The default output is a geojson `FeatureCollection` with the timestamps stored in the `ccordTimes[]` property

 ```
 {